HyrumHansen/math4610/task10.md

 ### Question 3:

 Code was written to calculate the 1-norm of a matrix (in other words, the maximum of the column sums).
 Implementation details may be found [here](https://github.com/HyrumHansen/math4610/blob/main/code/task10/1matrixNorm.md).
 The function was tested on a 100x100 diagonally dominant matrix and compared to numpy's norm function.
-The two were found to be consistend.
+The two were found to be consistent.
 Example usage is given below:

 ```python
 matrix = MG.diagonallyDominantMatrix()